bwright70/Guide-to-Legos/Technic.md

 To follow along in the document, change the configuration type to half axel and open up the axel folder at the bottom of the feature list.

-## Lets Begin Again for the Forth Time
+## Lets Begin Again for the Fourth Time

 I would highly recommend making this part a configuration, but you can also just make a copy of the Technic Pin document.